maxwelldixon/matrix-puzzle/README.md

 # matrixpuzzle
 4 column by 4 row math problem matrix.
+WARNING: The program, puzzlefinale.py, iterates through all possible integers in 1851 minutes 29.25 seconds (or 30.85 hours).
+It found a solution in approximately 5 hours.

  |   | + |   | + |   | - |   | = 31|
  |---|---|---|---|---|---|---|-----|